Let me love you before you’re not little anymore.

 Whatever you’re doing, stop for a moment… or more.
 Chances are whatever you’re doing can wait and a little spontaneity can change your life.
 You will never have this moment in time again.
 Your child will never be this little again.
 The next hour, day, and week will all be different.
 Can you love them a little more in this moment?
 In a world moving full steam ahead, we’re so focused on surviving the day, planning for tomorrows, and achieving the next milestone.
 Our busy lives are focused much too often on “do all the things!” and not enough on appreciating the now.

 Time is precious.
 Where will you spend it?
 With whom will you spend it?
 How do you want to remember the right now?
-You have a child that you love to love and who’s worth pausing everything for.
+You have a child you love to love and who’s worth pausing everything for.
 Let yourself love them a little more, before they’re not little anymore.